On the Alternating runs polynomial in type B and D Coxeter Groups: Refining Theorem by taking parity into account

 Recall the sets $T_n$ from Section \ref{Sec:proofofmainthm}.
 We first show the following.

 \begin{lemma} For positive integers $n$, and $\pi \in \BB_n$, we have $\inv_B(\Sf_k(\pi)) \equiv \inv_B(\pi) $ (mod 2) whenever $k \in T_n$. \end{lemma}

-\begin{proof} Observe that for any positive integer $n$, our choice of $T_n$ ensures the following: for all $k \in T_n$ and $\pi \in \BB_n$, the map $\Sf_k$ flips the sign of an even number of $\pi_i$s.
-Flipping the sign of a single $\pi_i$ changes the parity $\inv_B(\pi)$, (see \cite[Lemma 3]{siva-sgn_exc_hyp}).
-Thus, flipping the sign of even many $\pi_i$s preserve the parity of $\inv_B(\pi)$.
+\begin{proof} Observe that for any positive integer $n$, our choice of $T_n$ ensures the following: for all $k \in T_n$ and $\pi \in \BB_n$, the map $\Sf_k$ flips the sign of an even number of elements $\pi_i$'s of $\pi$.
+Flipping the sign of a single $\pi_i$ changes the parity $\inv_B(\pi)$ (see \cite[Lemma 3]{siva-sgn_exc_hyp}).
+Thus, flipping the sign of an even number of $\pi_i$'s preserve the parity of $\inv_B(\pi)$.
 This completes the proof. \end{proof}

 \begin{theorem} For positive integers $n$, the polynomials $R_n^{B,>,\pm} (t)$ and $R_n^{B,<,\pm} (t)$ are divisible by $(1+t) ^{m}$ where $m= \nmhalf$. \end{theorem} \begin{proof} We first consider the polynomials $R_n^{B,>,+} (t)$.
 By Lemma \ref{lem:invb_preserved_under_action}, all permutations $\pi$ in an orbit have the same value of $\inv_B(\pi)$ (mod 2).
 Thus, any orbit lies entirely in $\BB_n^{>,+}$ or entirely outside $\BB_n^{>,+}$.
 Decomposing $\BB_n^{>,+}$ as a disjoint union of orbits $O$ and summing $t^{\altr_B(\pi)}$ over each $O$ proves that $R_n^{B,>,+} (t)$ is divisible by $(1+t) ^{m}$.
 In an identical manner, one can prove that $R_n^{B,>,-} (t)$ and $R_n^{B,<,\pm} (t)$ are divisible by $(1+t) ^{m}$. \end{proof}